Demystifying Misconceptions in Social Bots Research: Introduction

-The present study concerns with one of the many forms of online misinformation: malicious social bots.
-Social bots are accounts on an online platform that are---at least partially---automated~\citep{cresci2020decade}.
-Thanks to their ease of use, social bots can be employed as expendable tools for spreading problematic content.
-Understanding the role and activity of bots in large-scale manipulation campaigns is important, as it can inform strategies to curb misinformation~\citep{shao2018spread}.
-For this reason, social bots attracted much scholarly and media attention~\citep{allem2018could,stella2019influence,gonzalez2021bots,chen2021neutral}.
-The latest installment being the public dispute on the real number of bots on Twitter that took place before Elon Musk's acquisition of the platform~\citep{varol2022should}.
-However, notwithstanding many years of research, \textit{the science of social bots is replete with the same problems that also plague the science of misinformation}.
-These originate from uncorrected factual errors, from the presence of biases in how scientific results are cited and discussed, and from a wide array of methodological and conceptual issues that set the stage for ambiguities, misunderstandings, unrealistic expectations, as well as contrasting and seemingly irreconcilable findings~\citep{rauchfleisch2020false,hays2023simplistic}.
-In our subsequent analyses, we take as an example a recent article by~\cite{hays2023simplistic} accepted for publication in \textit{The Web Conference 2023}---a premier venue of computer and social science research on the Web.
-The study focuses on social bots detection, assessing the quality of benchmark datasets and their impact on the development of effective detectors.
-A thorough analysis of its methods, assumptions, results, and conclusions reveals the pitfalls the authors have incurred into, which range from factual errors and methodological flaws, to more subtle incidents such as misrepresentation of the existing literature and conceptual errands.
-More importantly, our discussion links said issues to the common misconceptions in social bots and misinformation research.
-Our critical analysis thus serves a twofold goal: On the one hand, we highlight and correct factual errors, methodological, and conceptual issues.
-On the other hand, demystifying common misconceptions allows us to address fundamental issues on how science is produced and discussed~\citep{west2021misinformation}.
-Overcoming such issues is instrumental towards ensuring the credibility of science.
+Due to their automation, simplicity, and low operating cost, social bots can be easily used as expendable tools for spreading problematic content.
+Understanding the role and activity of bots in large-scale manipulation campaigns is important, as it can inform strategies to curb mis- and disinformation~\citep{shao2018spread}.
+For this reason, social bots have attracted considerable scholarly and media attention~\citep{allem2018could,assenmacher2020demystifying,gonzalez2021bots,chen2021neutral}.
+A recent example is the public dispute over Twitter’s bot count preceding Elon Musk’s acquisition~\citep{varol2022should}.
+However, despite many years of research, the science of social bots is replete with the same problems that also plague the science of misinformation.
+These originate from uncorrected biases in how scientific results are cited and discussed, and a wide array of methodological and conceptual issues that set the stage for ambiguities, misunderstandings, unrealistic expectations, as well as contrasting and seemingly irreconcilable findings~\citep{rauchfleisch2020false,hays2023simplistic}.